 A career diplomat, Kantha was Ambassador of India to China until January 2016.
 Prior to this, he was Secretary (East) at Ministry of External Affairs in New Delhi with responsibility for about 65 countries in India’s extended neighbourhood.
-His previous assignments include High Commissioner of India to Sri Lanka and Malaysia, Consul General in Hong Kong, Deputy Chief of Mission in Kathmandu (Nepal), and Joint Secretary (East Asia) in Ministry of External Affairs.
+His previous assignments include High Commissioner of India to Sri Lanka and Malaysia, Consul General in Hong Kong, and Deputy Chief of Mission in Kathmandu (Nepal).
 Earlier, Kantha served in different capacities at Indian Missions in Singapore, China and the USA, and at headquarters in New Delhi.

 It is definitely time for us to review our relations with China: Ashok Kantha, Former Indian Diplomat to China

 India-China tensions rise after the killing of 3 Indian army personnel at the Ladakh border, both sides claim no shots were fired.